jenngeorge/LunchMeet/docs/component-hierarchy.md

   + **MatchesContainer**
     + MatchesIndex
-    + Filter: an array of ProfileLookingFor items
+    + Filter: an array of Interest items
       * ProfileLookingForm (but styled differently)

   + MatchesIndex (appears in Browse and Likes)